ECCO Group - Tax Strategy - 2023

 Risk management and governance arrangements

 The management of the daily tax matters is administered by Group Tax at ECCO headquarters.
-Group Tax reports to the VP of Group Tax, who together with the ECCO Tax Committee is responsible for the tax strategy and management of the tax risks for the ECCO Group.
+Group Tax reports to the VP of Group Tax, who together with the Managing Board is responsible for the tax strategy and management of the tax risks for the ECCO Group.

-It is the responsibility of Group Tax to ensure that ECCO is compliant in all tax matters, but also that ECCO’s business is conducted in the most tax-efficient manner.
+It is the responsibility of Group Tax to ensure that ECCO is compliant in all tax matters, but also that ECCO’s business is conducted in the most tax-efficient manner for instance in order to avoid double taxation.
 Group Tax seeks to be compliant with tax legislation by making sure that ECCO meets relevant deadlines in regards to payment and filing.

-ECCO products are sold in 101 countries, globally.
+ECCO products are sold in 89 countries, globally.
 ECCO never uses tax havens (low or nil tax jurisdictions) to avoid taxes.
 ECCO’s business structures are always driven by commercial considerations alone.
+In 2017, ECCO entered the Latin American market, by opening its first store in Panama.
+Panama is part of the EU List of Non-cooperative tax jurisdictions, but ECCO’s presence is purely commercial.

 Attitude towards risk

 ECCO realises that tax compliance is increasingly complex and therefore, ECCO tries to act in a proactive way to ensure that all taxes are paid in due time and according to the legislation in the countries where ECCO operates.
 The attitude towards tax risk is low and this is why ECCO seeks to be compliant in all tax matters.
-Where relevant, ECCO will consider advance pricing agreements (APAs) to mitigate tax risks and avoid disputes.
+To mitigate the risk in the best possible way, ECCO follows the OECD guidelines and the arm’s length principle in its price setting of all transactions.

 Working with Tax Authorities